 Adamsville was a name of the northeastern or northern part of the Village of Lansingburgh.
+One significant business in the area was Newton Adams’ Rope Walk.

 James J. [I.] Adams, an old and esteemed citizen, died at his residence, in the village, a few days ago.
 He represented the town in the Board of Supervisors several years.
 His name is identified with the prosperity of the village by reason of his connection with Mr. A. A. Peebles, and purchasing the property in the north part of the village—now known as Adamsville—and laying it out in village lots, which has grown to become a most thriving and important part of the village.
 His last efforts were in connection with Messrs.
 Vail, Whipple & Peebles, in the purchase of the Lansing farm, through which the new avenue runs, and laying them out also in village lots since which time declining health has prevented further activity.